Sth0nian/amillionhot/index.md

 ### RULES

 - SAUWS eating has to be recorded and verified by two.
-- SAUWS has to be listed below and verified by hot-sauce authority something like [phfl](https://pepperheadsforlife.com/hot-sauce-scale/) or [scovillescale](https://www.scovillescale.org/hot-sauce-scoville-scale/) or a hot-ones-.
+- SAUWS has to be listed below and verified by hot-sauce authority something like [phfl](https://pepperheadsforlife.com/hot-sauce-scale/) or [scovillescale](https://www.scovillescale.org/hot-sauce-scoville-scale/) or a hot-ones-confirmed rating.
 - SAUWS has to be eaten and to complete a stage you cannot eat any coolant for 5 minutes after ingesting.
 Completing the 5 minutes get an X. Failing gets an F.
 - DIPRS cannot diminish the heat of the SAUWS. (see [DIPRS](#DIPRS))
   - Permitted: